robindanzinger/chadojs/README.md

 It's one of the hardest part of programming (or anything else in the world?) to make things as simple as possible.
 In most cases we tend to make things complicated (at least I do).
 And then we extend or adapt our frameworks and libraries, which makes them complicated, too.
 To keep chadojs simple, it is made only for one purpose: check if two units can work together.
 For other purposes maybe it's not the right tool.

-chadojs assumes that you either want to mock an object away or not.
+I don't recommend to use partial mocks.
 If you want to mock only a part of an object, maybe the object doesn't fulfill the single responsibility principle.
 Maybe you could split up your object in two.
 One object which you don't mock, another which you mock entirely.
+If that's not possible or desired, you can still use a partial mock.
+Just pass the real object as parameter when defining a new test double.

-chadojs doesn't support (yet?) to call the real implementation inside a mock.
+chadojs doesn't support to call the real implementation inside a mock.
 It doesn't support clever mocks like counting the number of calls or change the behaviour depending on if it's the first or second call.
 It doesn't check the behaviour of a unit.
 If you want to test or change the behaviour you can use another mocking framework.

 However, in chadojs you should only describe how a unit uses another unit and verify whether the other unit actually works as expected.